A guide to developing great mentoring relationships in the Johnian community

 Finding a mentor

+Consider what you need in a mentor.
 Navigate to the ‘mentoring’ section of Johnian Hub.
 You will automatically be shown suggested mentors based on your profile.
-If they are not quite right for you, then add more information to your profile.
-Alternatively, you can search for mentors based on company, industry and job function.
+Alternatively, you can search for mentors based on location, matriculation year, company, industry and job function.
 When you’ve found someone who looks like an interesting match, click the ‘request help’ or ‘request mentoring’ button to connect with them.
-You’ll only be able to do this if they opted in to offering this kind of help.
+Do some thinking before you make your approach: what questions are you trying to answer and why do you think this person might be able to help you?

 Becoming a mentor